 “While it isn’t always possible to do that for a week at a time, start small and try taking a break during lunch without allowing any work interruptions.
 It is definitely a discipline!”

-Jennifer continues: “It is no secret that people and businesses are moving faster than ever.
+“It is no secret that people and businesses are moving faster than ever.
 Instead of staring at your phone obsessing about work texts and emails, try out some of the available apps to help you manage the stress.
-There are apps to help you with breathing, scheduling, and organizing that can help you on your path to less stress.”
+There are apps to help you with breathing, scheduling, and organising that can help you on your path to less stress.”